-In 2023, the Corporate Governance, Nomination and Remuneration Committee proposed the Board of Directors to consider and review appropriate application of the CG Code Principles to the Company's businesses in order to ensure maximum benefits.
+In 2024, the Corporate Governance Committee held a total of 2 meetings, proposed the Board of Directors to consider and review appropriate application of the CG Code Principles to the Company's businesses in order to ensure maximum benefits.

 All directors are present and perform all their duties as specified in the Charter of the cards and report the results of the meeting to the Board of Directors.
 The details of the following functions are as follows: